JYU-IBA/jabs/README.md

 Launch JaBS in interactive mode simply by running `jabs` or `jabs --interactive`.
 Scripts (i.e. files with commands identical to interactive mode input) can be given as command line parameters e.g. `jabs script.jbs`, piped in `jabs < script.jbs` or run using the interactive mode.
 Filename from command line must not be `sample` (reserved keyword for giving the sample on the command line, see below).

 The interactive mode should be self-explanatory and an internal help is provided.
 Please see [the example script](example/example.jbs) to get started.
+Note that scripts are executed in the directory where the file is located, when opened in the GUI, but in the current working directory by the command-line program.
+This affects loading and saving filenames.

+The scripting language is not a programming language, there is no flow control, new variables can not be introducted etc. This may change in the future.

 ## Command line usage